kubeshop/testkube/docs/executor-artillery.md

           url: "/health"
 ```

-Our test is ready, but how to run it in Kubernetes cluster?
+Our test is ready, but how do we run it in Kubernetes cluster?
 Testkube will help you with that!

 Let's create a new Testkube test based on the saved Artillery test definition.